 However, child support is intended as a bare minimum for you to pay for your child's support every month.
 If your child has special needs that require medical attention regularly, your child support obligation will likely be higher than the guideline levels we discussed earlier.

 In what circumstances could below guidelines levels of child support be ordered?

-Keep in mind that if you are the parent who has visitation rights to your child he or she will have extended periods of possession with you in the summer.
+Keep in mind that if you are the parent who has visitation rights to your child, he or she will have extended periods of possession with you in the summer.
 You will still be obligated to pay child support to your ex-spouse during these periods.
-There is nothing in the family code that allows for parents to avoid payments for the times that their child is in their possession, other than if the primary conservator makes it known that he or she is allowing an unofficial change to occur in who determines the primary residence of the child.
+There is nothing in the family code that allows parents to avoid payments for the times that their child is in their possession, other than if the primary conservator makes it known that he or she is allowing an unofficial change to occur in who determines the primary residence of the child.

 Child Support Enforcement and College Costs - tomorrow’s blog post topics

-If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “16 Steps to Help You Plan & Prepare for Your Texas Divorce”
+If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “Child Custody E-Book”

 Other Articles you may be interested in: